Energy Boost

 This ensured AI experimentation was directly tied to incremental revenue and cross-product growth, not vanity metrics.

 I explored how to visualise the emotional burden of high energy costs in a simple, relatable way.
 Household appliances were shaped into the Uswitch “U” logo, serving as a visual metaphor for everyday frustration with energy bills.
-Ads followed a three-part storytelling structure:
+For the video assets, ads followed a three-part storytelling structure, in line with Google’s ABCD (Attention, Branding, Connection, Direction) best practices:

 -